lucaswayneray/lucas-ray-portfolio/aws-fundamentals/notes.md

 # Choose the Right Storage Service

 Amazon EC2 Instance Store- Instance store is ephemeral block storage.
 Preconfig'd storage that exists on the same physical server that hosts the EC2 instance and cannot be detached from Amazon EC2. can think of it as a built-in drive for your EC2 instnce.
 Instnce store is genrlly well-suited for temp strage of info that is constntly changng, such as bufers, caches, and scratch data.
 Not meant for data that is persistnt or long-lasting.
-If you need persistent long-term block strage that can be detached from Amazon EC2 and prvide you mor mgmt slxblty, such as incrsing volume size or creating snapshots, then you should use Amazon EBS.
+If you need persistent long-term block strage that can be detached from Amazon EC2 and prvide you mor mgmt scalablty, such as incrsing volume size or creating snapshots, then you should use Amazon EBS.

 Amazon EBS- meant for data that chnges frquntly and needs to persist through instnce stops, terminations, or hardware failures.
 Amazon EBS has two dif types of volumes: SSD-backed volumes and HDD-backed volumes.
 SSD-backed volumes have the following charctrstcs
   *Perfrmnce depnds on IOPS (input/output operations per second)